yashthipsay/Forta_Bots_Challenges/Challenge-2/README.md

 ## Description

-This bot detects swaps in a UniswapV3 Pool contract on the network of the given RPC URL
+This bot detects swaps in UniswapV3 Pool contracts on Ethereum and Polygon.

 ## Supported Chains

 - Polygon
-- Ethereum (default)
+- Ethereum

 ## Alerts